“No, you listen, we should not be here! It is an ill omen, this mist!” The man whispered, shouting almost.

 “A little odd?
 Only that?
 She did not tell you the nature of my problems?”
 Drake shook his head and she frowned in response.
 “Oh my.”

-However, Crystal Jealousy “Keturah” Rhye sang her next words with uncanny joy.
+However, Crystal Jealousy Rhye sang her next words with uncanny joy.
 “Allow me to explain!”

 I don’t write much about Crystal, although I have a story swimming about in my head for her.
 Truly, her narratives seem to prefer to be open-ended and chaotic and wet.
-She brings water and misery wherever she goes, and archetype of the chaotic feminine in some sense.
+She brings water and misery wherever she goes, an archetype in some sense.
 Hope to see her again some time.

 P.S.
 Check out Crystal by Halford, which of course was the inspiration for Crystal Jealousy Rhye.